Skip to main content

 actions: [

-// The optional surface field will render the action as a button instead of inside a dropdown (or vice-versa if false).
+surface: true // Render as button instead of inside dropdown (or vice-versa if false).

 ]